Mess for Less

 a hand with a paintbrush painting a paper plate yellow

-1. Glue the yellow paper circle in the center of the plate — this is the chick’s body.
+1. Glue the yellow paper circle in the center for the body.

-2. Glue one orange triangle to the yellow circle to create the beak.
+2. Glue one orange triangle for the beak.

-3. Glue the other two orange triangles to the bottom back of the plate to make the feet.
+3. Glue two orange triangles to the back/bottom for feet.

 Paper Plate chick